How financial services brands can make omnichannel customer experience a priority

 On the surface, the terms “omnichannel” and “multichannel” seem straightforward enough — both appear to describe the delivery of customer service across a variety of channels and platforms.
 Upon closer examination, however, the difference between them is huge.

 While multichannel is about offering a wide variety of customer service options, omnichannel customer support takes it one giant step further by creating consistency across all channels for a seamless interaction between customer and brand.
-The interconnectivity between channels creates a more nuanced view of the customer, allowing financial services brands to tailor their offerings to the individual.
+The interconnectivity between channels creates a more nuanced view of the customer, allowing financial services brands.

 From top-line growth, to reduced cost of operations, to enhanced customer experience, the benefits of a customer-centric omnichannel strategy are substantial.
 Implementation, however, is not always a straightforward and seamless endeavor.
 A banking priorities study conducted by IT service management company CSI found that 23 percent of financial executives believed creating an omnichannel experience would be their biggest challenge in 2017.